 Alzheimer's disease: Can exercise prevent memory loss?

 It also appears that regular physical activity benefits the brain.
-Studies show that people who are physically active are less likely to experience a decline in their mental function and have a lowered risk of developing Alzheimer's disease.
+Studies show that people who are physically active are less likely to experience a decline in their mental function, have a lowered risk of developing Alzheimer's disease, and possibly have improved thinking among people with vascular cognitive impairment.

 Exercising several times a week for 30 to 60 minutes may: